boetiusj/hugo/content/pages/reviews.md

 **Exceptionally helpful**\
 _4/15/2013_\
 Crestwood Painting is an excellent example of getting what you pay for.
 While they were our most expensive estimate by a solid 20% over the next-highest competitor, I would absolutely (and likely will, down the line) use them again.
 We took a bit of a chance and chose them based on their stellar reputation and my excellent first impression during the initial estimate.
 I'm glad we made the choice we did.
 I heartily recommend their services.
-The staff are exceptionally helpful and [communicate](/reviews/) plan and changes therein as they develop.
+The staff are exceptionally helpful and communicate plan and changes as they develop.
 You will always be kept abreast of progress, hitches in the plan, possible improvements to your home, and other issues.
 Everyone I encountered was very friendly and easy to work with.
 I admit that I was a particularly difficult customer, for a variety of reasons, but Crestwood took all the flak I and my realtor could throw at them in stride.
 They were always professional and worked hard to make sure I was satisfied with progress and the results.
 I am certainly very happy with the work Crestwood Painting did.
 They scraped the house well and painted fairly quickly, despite being repeatedly delayed by rain.
-As they worked, they were very clean and kept their tools [Alex T.](#organized1)

-[
+Alex T.

 4/5/2013
 Crestwood Painting did a fantastic job painting our house.